 Close the day out by dining at one of Apalachicola’s locally-owned restaurants.
 Notable favorites include: Owl Cafe, Up The Creek Raw Bar, Hole In The Wall Seafood, The Chowder House, and Cafe Con Leche.

 Looking for a place to cool off in the Florida heat?
 Enjoy the crystal clear, cool water of Madison Blue Spring State Park, located approximately 68 miles east of Tallahassee (a perfect Florida day trip distance)!
-Fill your day picnicking, paddling, wildlife viewing, and more at this popular swimming spot.
+Spend your day picnicking, paddling, viewing wildlife, and more at this popular swimming spot.
 In fact, Blue Spring State Park was voted the No. 1 swimming hole in the country by USA Today.
 And if the weather really starts to heat up, head underwater.
 Madison Blue is internationally known for its cave system.
 The Park offers exceptional diving opportunities and spectacular underwater scenery that you won’t want to miss!